jdavasligil/forsaken-realms/src/content/docs/first-edition/forsaken-realms-srd.md

 #### Critical Damage
 Damage that reduces a target's HP below zero decreases a target's MAW by the remaining amount.
 Physical attacks are dealt to Might or Agility, depending on the attacker's goal.
 Mental attacks are dealt to Will.

 The target must then make a MAW save for the attribute targeted with the reduced score to avoid **critical damage**.
+Characters add their **grit** to the ability score when rolling to avoid critical damage.
 Special abilities from Aspects may be triggered when a target fails their critical damage save.

 A character that suffers critical damage has a serious injury.
 Critical damage to Might needs to be stabilized.
 If left untreated, they die in 1d6 exploration turns.